Going Concern Disclosures—Reexamination of Statement 56

 In June 2014, the GASB awarded a Gil Crain Memorial Research Grant to fund research on the experience with auditors issuing going concern opinions on state and local governments.
 The final report on that research was received in August 2015.
 In September 2015, the GASB awarded a Crain research grant to fund research on government dissolutions.
 The final report on that research was received in November 2016.
 Lastly, in June 2016, the GASB awarded a Crain research grant to fund a comprehensive statistical analysis of the predictive power of commonly used indicators of severe financial stress.
 The results of the Crain research will supplement the research activities being be conducted by the GASB staff.

 Major Research Issues: The research would consider the relevance of the existing going concern standards to state and local governments.
-Specifically, the research is addressing the following issues:
+Specifically, the research is considering the following issues:

 - Are the current going concern indicators presented in note disclosure guidance appropriate for state and local governments, in light of the fact that, even under severe financial stress, few governments cease to operate even when encountering such indicators?